TIMwilltell/iaWriter-Template-dndBeyond-inspired/Style Guide.md

 You see, across the tavern, knocking back pint after pint of ale [%name].
 ```

- You see, across the tavern, knocking back pint after pint of ale .
+ You see, across the tavern, knocking back pint after pint of ale, [%PCname].

 ### Read out Loud
 The read out loud uses the `[%quote]` variable matched to `<div class="text--quote-box">`.